evelynlacerda/tictactoe-js/readme.md

 <br>

-This project was made to practice my skills with JavaScript and DOM manipulation, and also to learn more about CSS before and after pseudo-elements.
+This project was made to practice my skills with JavaScript and also to learn more about CSS pseudo-elements.

 ### 👥 Clone this repository:
 ```bash